This post may contain affiliate links. Please read our disclosure policy.

 ⭐️ Why You Should Try It

-- It’s a fun experiment.
 Whether you are new to vegan cheese making or made some before, the process of making this blue cheese is interesting and exciting at the same time.
-You will see the mold slowly grow over a few weeks!
+You will see the mold slowly grow over a few weeks, and the flavors develop!

-- It’s a reader’s favorite.
-With 244 ★★★★★ ratings, this recipe is a must-try!
-James said “Just tasted my first batch of this.
-It is quite simply, the best vegan cheese I have ever made.
+James said: “Just tasted my first batch of this.
+It is, quite simply, the best vegan cheese I have ever made.
 All thanks to you Thomas – another epic recipe.”

 📘 What Is Blue Cheese

-Blue cheese is a type of semi-soft cheese that is made with Penicillium roqueforti cultures.
+Blue cheese is a type of semi-soft cheese that is made with Penicillium Roqueforti cultures.
 This edible mold not only creates a sharp and piquant flavor, but it is also responsible for the blue/green veins inside and outside the cheese.

 Historians say that Gorgonzola is one of the oldest types of blue cheese, appearing around AD 879.